Black Kettle: Battle of Washita River

 In response to the continued raids and massacres, General Philip Sheridan devised a plan of punitive reprisals.
 He planned to attack Cheyenne winter encampments, destroying both supplies and livestock, and killing any people who resisted.
-At dawn on the morning of November 27, 1868 (just two days short of the fourth anniversary of the Sand Creek massacre), Lieutenant Colonel George Armstrong Custer led his 7th Cavalry Regiment to attack Chief Black Kettle and his village along the Washita River in what is now western Oklahoma.
+At dawn on the morning of November 27, 1868, Lieutenant Colonel George Armstrong Custer led his 7th Cavalry Regiment to attack Chief Black Kettle and his village along the Washita River in what is now western Oklahoma.
 Custer's troops killed more than 100 Native Americans, mostly Southern Cheyenne.

 Death and legacy

-While trying to cross the Washita River, Black Kettle and his wife were shot in the back and killed.According to Cheyenne oral tradition, a survivor of Washita, Meotzi/Monahseetah (Mo-nah-se-tah), who was alleged to have had a son named Yellow Swallow fathered by Custer, was said to be Black Kettle's daughter, although in fact Mo-nah-se-tah was the daughter of Little Rock and not Black Kettle.
+While trying to cross the Washita River, Black Kettle and his wife were shot in the back and killed.

 The Cheyenne have recognized Black Kettle as a peacemaker.
 Black Kettle National Grassland in Roger Mills County, Oklahoma and Hemphill County, Texas is named after him.
 Near the site of his death, in present-day Cheyenne, Oklahoma, the Black Kettle Museum commemorates his legacy.